deprimus/Tale/SETUP.md

 #### Test

-You can test the cinematic module by creating camera effect actions.
+You can test the post processing module by creating camera effect actions.
 In this example, the previously mentioned test script is used:

 ```cs
 using UnityEngine;